TimothyStephens/Genotype_Samples/README.md

 ## Results
 Results files produced by this workflow will be in `results/project_name/final/`, where `project_name` is whatever you specified in the config file.

+### `report.zip`
+A HTML report that summarizes all plots and run stats for the given workflow.
+All of the R Markdown scripts and data to generate plots shown in the report are present in the `final/` directory, so the user can adjust the final plots as they wish.

 ### `Annotations.tsv`
 The ploidy and "group" (determined by `vcf_clone_detect.py` using the user specified threshold) of the input samples.